GE ties up with Qualcomm, Apple in new lighting business bet

-General Electric Co on Monday announced collaborations with Qualcomm Inc and Apple Inc as it uses digital technology and the growing appetite for data to reinvigorate its 130-year-old lighting business.
+General Electric Co (GE.N) on Monday announced collaborations with Qualcomm Inc (QCOM.O) and Apple Inc (AAPL.O) as it uses digital technology and the growing appetite for data to reinvigorate its 130-year-old lighting business.

 GE also said it will produce an LED bulb compatible with Apple's yet-to-launch connected-device platform HomeKit.
-The bulb can change colors to align with the natural rhythms of the body.
+The bulb can change colours to align with the natural rhythms of the body.

 The tie-ups underscore GE's plans to dive into the emerging and increasingly competitive market for connected lighting that integrates with smart devices.